lime-rt/lime/doc/usermanual.rst

     (integer) par->nThreads (optional)

-If set, LIME will perform the most time-cnsuming sections of its calculations in parallel, using the specified number of threads.
+If set, LIME will perform the most time-consuming sections of its calculations in parallel, using the specified number of threads.
 Serial operation is the default.

 Images
 ~~~~~~